brodiep21/brodiep21/README.md

 Ready and willing.
 Ecstatic to be a part of this - I am very passionate about making software my future.

+In the process of studying for my AWS Cloud Practitioner and AWS Developer Associate exams.
+Will return soon.